SeanRoy/lambda-maven-plugin/README.md

 * `functionNameSuffix` The suffix for the lambda function.
 Function name is automatically suffixed with it.
 When left blank no suffix will be applied.
 * `forceUpdate` This boolean parameter can be used to force update of existing configuration.
 Use it when you don't publish a function and want to deploy code in your Lambda function.
 * `topics` A list of one or more topics names that lambda function will be subcribed.
 Not existing topics will be created automatically in SNS.
 When `functionNameSuffix` is present then suffix will be added automatically to topic name.
 * `scheduledRules` A list of one or more schduled rules that generates events to invoke Lambda function.
 You can specify a fixed rate (for example, execute a Lambda function every hour or 15 minutes), or you can specify a Cron expression.
+When `functionNameSuffix` is present then suffix will be added automatically to Rule name.

 Current configuration of LambdaFunction can be found in LambdaFunction.java.